You've created and shared a beautiful videoask, but people just aren't completing it the way you hoped. 😩 Why not?

 If you've chosen to delay the answer prompt until the end of a long video, this may frustrate respondents enough that they don't respond at all.

 Contact form placement

-Asking someone for their contact details can be a tricky thing.
-Placing the contact form after the first step of your videoask may deter respondents from continuing because they are not yet sufficiently invested or engaged with the experience to share their information.
+Asking someone for their contact details can be tricky.
+Placing the contact form after the first step of your videoask may deter respondents from continuing because they're not yet sufficiently invested or engaged with the experience to share their information.

 While this is no sure-fire way to improve your drop-off rates, experimenting with the placement of your contact form is a good place to start.

 - Place the contact form as far into your videoask as it makes sense for your flow.
 If using conditional logic, enable multiple contact forms.

 - Build trust by using your video to explain why you're asking for their contact information and how it will be used.
 You can also include a consent checkbox in your contact form for a similar effect.

 - Make contact form fields optional.
 While respondents will still be prompted to fill out the contact form, they'll still be able to advance through your videoask if they prefer not to.